How to access

 - Submit a ticket on our Employee Self-Service Portal

-- Chat with other Office 365 users at UCSF on the Office 365 Team (open to anyone at UCSF - use the join code 7me7twx)
+- Chat with other Microsoft 365 users at UCSF on the Office 365 Team (open to anyone at UCSF - use the join code 7me7twx)

 Training

-To learn more about Outlook training, visit our Outlook Training page.
+To learn more about Outlook training, visit the Outlook Training page.

 Requirements and Limitations

-To access Office 365 you need a web browser (Google Chrome or Microsoft Edge are recommended for the best experience) and a UCSF email address.
+To access Microsoft 365, you will need a web browser (Google Chrome or Microsoft Edge are recommended for the best experience) and a UCSF email address.